 Both friends felt that the phrase Awa yio ri (“We shall see”) in the second and third lines is awkward in this context.
 All the other lyric translations I’ve found translate the phrase as “We are glad,” but that would be Awa ni, Ezekiel said—and that doesn’t quite fit the musical meter.
 It’s possible that the song is merging Advent with Christmas: it starts with looking forward to the birth, then it acknowledges the birth as having happened, eliciting appellations of praise.

-It seems that “Betelehemu” is more popular outside Nigeria than inside.
+It seems that “Betelehemu” is more popular outside Nigeria than in.
 Ezekiel and Temi and one other Yoruba friend (from different generations) said that despite growing up in Christian homes in Nigeria, they’ve never heard it before, but they’ve heard ones similar to it.
 So while some sources credit “Betelehemu” as a “Yoruba folk text” and “Yoruba folk tune,” leaving Olatunji out entirely, I think it’s more likely that Olatunji drew on the song traditions of his people to create a new composition.
 At the very least, Olatunji introduced the song to the United States—and our Christmas concerts are all the richer for it!

 Babatunde Olatunji (1927–2003) was born and raised in Ajido, a fishing and trading village in southwestern Nigeria, as a member of the African Methodist Episcopal Church.
 Upon receiving a Rotary scholarship in 1950, he moved to the United States with dreams of becoming a diplomat.
 While studying political science at Morehouse, he was astounded by how little his classmates knew about Africa: